svn2github/curl-ext/LIBRARY/trunk/README.txt

  COM.CURL.EXT Library
 ======================

-This directory contains the current release of the Curl Extensions Library
+This directory contains the current release of the Curl Extensions Library.

 To install the library, unzip the distribution onto your machine.

 The following sections describe the included material in more detail.

 The distribution is organized into directories which each serve a specific purpose.